Not all 404s look like this.

 This method as well has some cons to it:

-· Search engines don’t always pay close attention to the method.
+Search engines don’t always pay close attention

-· The misuse of the redirect method by not including a large proportion of the content.
+The misuse of the redirect method by not

-· Another misuse of linking multiple pages by linking everything back to the first page.
-This will cause other to be not visible and confusion.
+linking everything back to the first page.
+This will cause other to be not visible

 Overall, for SEO or Search Engine Optimizers, it’s ultimately up you what you choose is the right redirecting method.